PuspaGurung/osTicket/README.md

-# Mat-Norge Helpdesk used osTicket
+# Mat-Norge Helpdesk use osTicket

 **osTicket** is a widely-used open source support ticket system.
 It seamlessly integrates inquiries created via email, phone and web-based forms into a